Skip to content

 Leucania putrescens

-The Devonshire wainscot is only found on the coasts of Devon, Cornwall, Somerset, South Wales and Pembrokeshire.
-They’re rare in Devon but can be seen along both the north and south coasts.
+The Devonshire Wainscot is only found on the coasts of Devon, Cornwall, Somerset, south Wales and Pembrokeshire.
+It’s rare in Devon but can be seen along both the north and south coasts.

 Adults fly from mid-July to early September.
 Eggs are laid on various grasses which caterpillars feed on through the winter.